-where V denotes the vocabulary size, and $\{u_1,...u_V\}$ is the set of all tokens in the vocabulary.
+where $V$ is the vocabulary size, and $\{u_1,...,u_V\}$ is the set of all tokens in the vocabulary.

 As shown in Equation 2, the calculation requires us to know $\Pb{l_{t_k}\neq u_j ,l_{t_k-1}\neq u_j ,...,l_1\neq u_j}$.
-Though current models can easily estimate the probability of a word appearing behind given words, it is hard to calculate the probability of each word that \textbf{never} appears in any position of a sequence.
-Thus, there is may no efficient way to calculate $\Pb{l_{k,t}\neq u_j ,...,l_{k,1}\neq u_j )}$.
-Besides, different language distributions have different $\pv$, which leads to different expectations and make the metric less general.
-Thus, we employ the upper bound of response diversity (i.e. a set of generated responses where each token appears with equal probability) to calculate this expectation.
+Though current models can easily estimate the probability of a word appearing in a sequence, it is hard to calculate the probability of each word that \textbf{never} appears in any position of the sequence.
+Thus, there is no efficient way to calculate $\Pb{l_{k,t}\neq u_j ,...,l_{k,1}\neq u_j )}$.
+In addition, different language distributions have different $\pv$, which leads to different expectations and make the metric less general.
+Thus, we measure the upper bound of response diversity (i.e. a set of generated responses where each token appears with equal probability) to calculate this expectation.
 We hypothesize that the scaling effect of the upper bound is approximately proportional to that of other sets of generated responses; therefore, it can replace the original scaling factor.